 Accommodation in Kranjska Gora

 Kranjska Gora has hotels, apartments rooms and hostels.
 The nearest camping site is at Gozd Martuljek (4km/2.5km to the east) beside the Hotel Špik.
 We advise you to book in the summer months!
-The Kranjska Gora Tourist Board has lots of useful information.
+The Kranjska Gora Tourist Information has lots of useful information.

 Kranjska Gora is easily reached by bus.